 GBM Young Investigators

 Part 4 (2022) https://www.degruyter.com/document/doi/10.1515/hsz-2022-frontmatter8-9/html

-The next YI special issue is scheduled for 2024 and will again be guest-edited by us.
-Further information and an official call for abstracts will be announced.
+The next YI special issue is scheduled for 2026 and will again be guest-edited by us.
+Please click for the announcement.

+GBM Young Investigators